varnishcache/varnish-cache/doc/sphinx/reference/states.rst

 VCL where necessary.

-The following graphs attempt to provide an overview over the processing states, their transisions and the most relevant functions in core code.
+The following graphs attempt to provide an overview over the processing states, their transitions and the most relevant functions in core code.
 They represent a compromise between usefulness for core/VMOD developers and administrators and are intended to serve as the reference basis for deriavtive work, such as more VCL-centric